Patricia D. Jehlen

 Patricia Deats Jehlen is a former teacher and current Massachusetts State Senator of the Democratic Party.
-She represents the Second Middlesex District.
-That includes the cities of Cambridge, wards 9 to 11, inclusive, Medford and Somerville, and the town of Winchester, precincts 4 to 7, inclusive, in the County of Middlesex.
-She has served the Massachusetts State Senate since 2005.
-She also served the Massachusetts House of Representatives from 1991–2003.
-She resides in Somerville, MA.
+She represents the Second Middlesex District, which includes Cambridge, Ward 7 Precinct 1, Ward 8 Precinct 1, Ward 10, Medford, Somerville, Winchester, precincts 4 to 7.

+She has been a Massachusetts State Senator since 2005.
+She was in the Massachusetts House of Representatives from 1991 to 2003.

 Early life and education

-Deats was born October 14, 1943 in Austin, Texas, the first child of Paul Deats, a Methodist minister, and Ruth, a community activist and Girl Scout leader.
+She was born October 14, 1943, in Austin, Texas, the first child of Paul Deats, a Methodist minister, and Ruth, a community activist and Girl Scout leader.
 She has two younger sisters, Carolyn and Fran, and a younger brother, Randy.
 The family moved to Massachusetts in 1950, when Paul took a job at the Boston University School of Theology.

 Jehlen later attended Swarthmore College, receiving a B.A. in history, and Harvard University, completing a master's degree in teaching.
 She later received a second master's degree from the University of Massachusetts Boston, in history.
 She currently taught a course in Health Politics and Public Policy at the Boston University School of Public Health.
 Jehlen began her career as a secondary school history teacher.

 Somerville School Committee

 In 1976, Jehlen ran and was elected to the Somerville School Committee.

-She served on the school committee until 1991, acting as its chair in 1980 and 1988.
-During this time, she was among the founders of the CHOICE program, a public school alternative elementary program and helped found the Council for Fair School Finance, which brought a successful lawsuit leading to the Massachusetts education reform of 1993.
+She was on the school committee until 1991.

 Massachusetts House of Representatives

-Jehlen served from 1991 to 2005 in the Massachusetts House of Representatives, where she served as Co-Chairman of the Progressive Legislator's Group (PLG), Co-Chairman of the Elder Caucus, and Vice-Chairman of the Committee on Elder Affairs.
-Among her successful legislation were bills to increase literacy for blind people, ensure the rights of people living with mental illness, and provide compensation for the wrongfully convicted.